vserova/book/pages/ch_proj.md

 where: - `project_name` is the name of the directory you will be working in - `app (lib)` is used to indicate whether you will be building an application or a library - `builddir` (optional) specifies what version of the pre-built NCBI C++ Toolkit libraries to link to

 Several build environments have been pre-configured and are available for developing on various platforms using different compilers, in either **debug** or **release** mode.
 These environments include custom-made configuration files, makefile templates, and links to the appropriate pre-built C++ Toolkit libraries.
 To see a list of the available environments for the platform you are working on, use: `ls -d $NCBI/c++/*/build`.
-For example, on `Solaris`, the build directories currently available are shown in [Table 1](#table-1).
+For example, on `Solaris`, the build directories currently available are shown in [Table 1](#ch-proj.T1).

+<a name="ch-proj.T1"></a>

 Table 1.
 Build Directories